openregister/deployment/README.md

 ## Create CloudFront distribution

 Create a CloudFront distribution for the new register.
-It should have an origin of <myregister>.beta.openregister.org and an alternate domain name of <myregister>.register.gov.uk.
+It should have an origin of `<myregister>.beta.openregister.org` and an alternate domain name of `<myregister>.register.gov.uk`.

 ## Create DNS record

-Use the AWS Route53 console to create a new DNS record for <myregister>.register.gov.uk and ensure the Alias Target matches the CloudFront distribution for <myregister>.register.gov.uk.
+Use the AWS Route53 console to create a new DNS record for `<myregister>.register.gov.uk` and ensure the Alias Target matches the CloudFront distribution for `<myregister>.register.gov.uk`.

 # Data loading